nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ## Resource data

 FitnessDuke's exercise data are saved as a JSON file within the jar package.
 Please do not unpack the jar file and modify its contents and attempt to re-jar it.
-We will not guarantee the promised features if the jar file is tampered.
+We will not guarantee the promised features if the jar file is tampered with.

 ## FAQ